 Are there better alternatives?

 Yes.
-We think the Samsung Galaxy S9 is a good choice — even though it’s more expensive, you’ll find better low-light camera performance.
-You should also consider the Google Pixel 2, which may cost around the same price as the G7 ThinQ.
+We think the Samsung Galaxy S9 is a good choice (and it’s cheaper), because you’ll find better low-light camera performance.
+You should also consider the Google Pixel 2, which costs $100 less.
 It has a far better software experience, and a better camera.
-If you can buy it, the Huawei P20 Pro is an excellent camera phone as well, that nails all the other smartphone fundamentals.
+If you can buy it, the Huawei P20 Pro is an excellent camera phone as well that nails all the other smartphone fundamentals, but it is much more expensive.

 How long will it last?